|

 Feb 6 |

-Mon-El, Saturn Girl, and Rond Vidar confront the Time Trapper at the end
+Mon-El, Saturn Girl, and Rond Vidar break through the Iron Curtain of Time to confront the Time Trapper at the End of

-of time.
-Rond Vidar reveals that he is now a Green Lantern.
-Duo Damsel's
+momentarily distracted by Rond Vidar, who reveals that he is now a Green Lantern.
+The Infinite Man carries the Time

-Damsel, Laurel Gand, Saturn Girl, Valor, and Rond Vidar confront Glorith
+Duo Damsel, Laurel Gand, Saturn Girl, Valor, and Rond Vidar confront Glorith to avenge destruction of Daxam.
+Glorith

-learns that Ultra Boy manipulated her into her earlier battle with Mordru
+her belated realization that Ultra Boy manipulated her into her earlier clash with Mordru, is wounded by Laurel

 The Wanderers solve the mystery of their own murders.
 They are